Parimatch1/SV-Guides-Revamped/Session Overview.md

 * Users ranked Branch Diversity Team+ and Community Management immune users are exempt from all session regulations and restrictions besides:
   * You cannot host during an ongoing inspection or Certified High Rank examination.
   * You can only host between XX:20–XX:40 and XX:50–XX:10.
-* Cooldowns are based off the users last session promotion.
+* Cooldowns are based off the users rank they got from their last session promotion.
 * Users cannot be promoted if they were not in the session picture.

 ---